j-yarbrough/j-yarbrough.github.io/_src/index.md

 ---
 <figgy-cap @src="/images/justin-mug.jpg" @alt="Mug shot of Justin Yarbrough, a white man with a shaved head and goatee wearing sunglasses.">Justin Yarbrough</figgy-cap>

-Justin Yarbrough is a blind digital accessibility coach, writer, and speaker living in the Austin, Texas area.
+Justin Yarbrough is a blind digital accessibility expert, writer, and speaker living in the Austin, Texas area.

 ## Experience